eliaabumanneh/eliaabumanneh/readme.md

   🤔   Exploring advanced data analytics using Python and machine learning algorithms to develop innovative solutions.

   🎓   Studied Engineering at McGill.
-Pursuing a part-time Master of Analytics at Georgia Tech!
+Pursuing an online part-time Master of Analytics at Georgia Tech in the fall!

   🌱   Currently Learning Pytorch, Azure!
 ```